Zeta Reticuli: Alleged debris disk

-Zeta Reticuli has no known extrasolar planets.
+Zeta Reticuli has no known planets.
 In 2002, ζ1 was examined at an infrared wavelength of 25 μm, but no indication of an excess of infrared radiation was found.

 In 2007, the Spitzer Space Telescope was used to find an apparent infrared excess at a wavelength of 70 μm around ζ2.
 This radiation was attributed to emission by a debris disk with a mean temperature of 150 K, theorized to be orbiting the host star at a distance of 4.3 AU.
 In 2010, the Herschel Space Observatory, a telescope with a comparatively superior spatial resolution and, unlike Spitzer, able to resolve radiation excesses beyond the wavelength of 70 μm, determined the infrared excess as coming from a two-lobed structure that looked like a debris disk seen edge-on.
 This debris disk interpreted as an analogy to the Kuiper belt with a semi-major axis of 100 AU and a temperature of 30–40 K.

 However, observations with ALMA from October and November 2017 revealed that the structure observed by Herschel shows no common proper motion with Zeta Reticuli.
 In these observations, no significant flux has been detected around ζ2, showing that the alleged debris disk is not real, but rather a case of background confusion.
 The observations demonstrate the need to follow up Herschel observations of debris disks.